ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     Disk /dev/mapper/3600a09803830304f3124457a45757066: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
     ```

-    Note that the WWID is included in the device name that the multipath creates.
+    The WWID is included in the device name that the multipath creates.
 The WWID should be used by your application.

   - Example output of an incorrect configuration.
 There's no `/dev/mapper` disk.